-By inputting your room’s measurements and insulation type, our number cruncher even provides links to stoves that are genuinely suited to your space.
-Try it out below, and follow our concise guide to heat output, size and installation for further information.
+Simply input your room’s measurements and insulation type below and our stove size calculator will tell you what size log burner you need for your home.
+Our stove calculator even provides links to stoves that are genuinely suited to your space.
+Try it out below, and follow our concise guide to heat output (kW), size and installation for further information.

-Though only a rough estimate, the formula of our kilowatt number cruncher works as follows: we multiply the width, length and height of your space, and divide by a number between 15-25.
-That exact final number depends on the insulation of your home:
+Though only a rough estimate, the formula of our stove kilowatt calculator works as follows: we multiply the width, length and height of your space, and divide by a number between 15-25 depending on the insulation of your home:

 Poorly insulated: mainly refers to homes built before 1950, or a space with multiple draughts present and very little insulation

 Moderately insulated: usually a home build in the 1990s and fitted with double glazing